 Warning: It is imperative, before assembly, that you contact a Valtir representative and state/specifying agency engineer for special criteria involving soil conditions not meeting or exceeding NCHRP Report 350 soil conditions.
 It is also recommended that you consult your own soils or structural engineer.

-Note: Based on soil conditions at the site, ANY or ALL foundations may need larger/deeper concrete footings or larger soil plates (for driven applications.) as determined by soil analysis.
+Note: Based on soil conditions at the site, either CCT or CCA may need larger/deeper concrete footings or larger soil plates (for driven applications) as determined by soil analysis

 Ground Preparation